-On May 7, the Abbey joyfully celebrates kathina (pronounced kuh-teen-ah).
-Established by the Buddha, ancient ceremony of kathina is a time to rejoice in the virtue created by the sangha during the monastic retreat (varsa) and the ending ceremony (pravarana).
+On March 24, the Abbey joyfully celebrates kathina (pronounced kuh-teen-ah).
+Established by the Buddha, the ancient ceremony of kathina is a time to rejoice in the virtue created by the sangha during the monastic retreat (varsa) and the ending ceremony (pravarana).

-This year, the Abbey combines our kathina celebration with the May Sharing the Dharma Day.
+This year, the Abbey combines our kathina celebration with our annual End-of-Retreat celebration.
 Everyone is welcome to attend.
-See the Wish List for kathina offering suggestions.

 Kathina is widely celebrated in Buddhist countries of Southeast Asia.
-Traditionally, to generate merit or good karma, lay followers make offerings of the four requisites—food, clothing, medicine, and shelter.
-These offerings to replenish the monastery’s supplies after the long monastic retreat.
+Traditionally, to generate merit or good karma, lay followers make offerings of the four requisites—food, clothing, medicine, and shelter—to replenish the monastery’s supplies after the long monastic retreat.

 In Asia, the kathina is a huge community festival.
 One of the Abbey’s Theravada friends told us they sometimes even have an elephant in the parade of offerings!
 Ingenious Abbey friends created a moose placard to lead our offering procession, a Northwest twist that replaces the elephant.

-First we have Sharing the Dharma Day activities—guided meditation and Dharma talk, followed by our vegetarian potluck.
-After lunch, guests line up in front of Chenrezig Hall with offerings in hand.
+Beginning at 10 am, we’ll have a brief orientation in Chenrezig Hall.
+Then guests line up in front of Chenrezig Hall with offerings in hand.
 Chanting the Buddha’s mantra, they process up the hill to the Meditation Hall, where the fully ordained monastics are already in position for formal ceremony.